heonjaes/backend-cloud-portfolio/README.md

 Prior to initiating the project, ensure these prerequisites are met:

-- Possession of an AWS account with appropriate permissions
+- **AWS Account with Appropriate Permissions**: Set up an AWS account with necessary permissions for resource management.

-- Terraform installation on the local machine
+- **Terraform Installation**: Install Terraform on your local machine for defining and provisioning AWS infrastructure.

-- Fundamental knowledge of AWS services (S3, CloudFront, Lambda, DynamoDB)
+- **AWS Services Knowledge**: Understand AWS services such as Amazon S3, Amazon CloudFront, AWS Lambda, DynamoDB, Amazon Route 53, and AWS IAM.

-- Familiarity with Git version control and a GitHub account
+- **Git for Version Control**: Use Git for version control and project collaboration.

+- **GitHub Account**: Have a GitHub account for hosting your project's repository.

+- **Code Editor or IDE**: Use a code editor or integrated development environment (IDE) for code writing and editing.

+- **IAC Understanding**: Grasp the concept of Infrastructure as Code (IAC) for Terraform usage.

 ## Installation and Usage